Arts in Action Anti-Bullying Procedures and Policies

 AB 2291 School Safety: Anti-Bullying

-If the complainant student or parent/guardian of the student feels that an appropriate resolution of the investigation or complaint has not been reached, the student or parent/guardian should contact school leadership.
+If the person reporting the bullying incident believes appropriate resolution of the investigation or complaint has not been reached, the student or parent/guardian should contact school leadership.
 If this fails to bring about a resolution, the complainant may complete a written complaint form detailing the incident and what needs to be done to bring a resolution to the concern.
-Tis will be submitted to the Uniform Complaint Officer for follow up investigation under the Uniform Complaint Procedures (BP/AR 1312.3).
+This will be submitted to the Uniform Complaint Officer for follow up investigation under the Uniform Complaint Procedures (BP/AR 1312.3).
 For more information on the Uniform Complaint Procedures, please contact the main office or Maria Ramirez, Director of Human Resources and Uniform Complaint Procedure Liaison, at [email protected] or ph: 213-453-6030.

 AB 2291 requires the California Department of Education (“CDE”) to develop and post on its Internet Web site an online training module to assist all school staff, school administrators, parents, pupils, and community members in increasing their knowledge of the dynamics of bullying and cyberbullying.
 The online training module shall include, but is not limited to, identifying an act of bullying or cyberbullying, and implementing strategies to address bullying and cyberbullying.
 CDE is also required to post on its website, and annually update a list of available online training modules relating to bullying or bullying prevention.
 Schools are required to annually make available the CDE online training module to certificated school site staff and all other school site staff that have regular interaction with students or provide comparable training in-house.
 The California Department of Education Online Bullying Training Module and Bullying presentation is mandated by Assembly Bill 1993 and California Education Code Section 32283.5.
 The Online Bullying Training module and Bullying module will assist all school staff, school administrators, parents, pupils, and community members in increasing their knowledge of the dynamics of bullying.
 The Online Bullying Training module presentation and Bullying module identify acts of bullying, and suggest strategies to address bullying.